tdwg/website/conferences/2024/registration/index.md

   - go to your profile and update the email address with the one on your abstract and the one you will use to register for the conference.
 - Alternatively, you update your abstract(s) with your current account email - best practice is to check all abstracts where you are a co-author but not the submitter

+{:id="cancellations"}
 ## Cancellation policy

 We hope you will join us at SPNHC-TDWG 2024 in person and online!
 However we recognize that unexpected changes occur.
-After 17:00 JST (UTC+9) on 30 August 2024, the fees for any missed events will be retained by the organisers in order to support the subsidies we have offered to students and our colleagues from [low and lower-middle income economies](/conferences/2024/registration/dev-nations-list/).
-These fees may include, but are not limited to, currency and transaction handling fees, currency exchange, printing services, and food services.
+At any time, we encourage in-person delegates who are unable to travel to switch to be a virtual delegate.

 ### Cancellations

+**Cancellation up to 16 August, 23:59 JST (UTC+9):** cancellations for in-person attendance will receive a full refund, less fees, excursions (which must be booked and cancelled separately), and T-shirts.
+Fees retained may include transaction and exchange fees, plus printing and food services.

-Cancellations for in-person attendance, with full refund, excluding currency, transaction and exchange fees, can be made up to 23:59, 16 August 2024 in the time zone of the registrant’s residence.
-Cancellations between 00:00, 17 August and 16:59 JST (UTC+9), 30 August, will be refunded at the rate of 50%, excluding excursions and tours.
+**Cancellations between 17 August, 00:00 JST and 30 August, 16:59 JST (UTC+9),** will be refunded at the rate of 50%, excluding excursions and tours.

-At any time, we encourage in-person delegates who are unable to travel to switch to be a virtual delegate.
-A refund of the difference between the in-person fee paid and virtual attendance will be offered.

-After 30 August, in-person delegates who are unable to travel are still encouraged to switch to be a virtual delegate.
-No refunds will be offered after 17:00 JST (UTC+9), 30 August, 2024.
+**Cancellations after 30 August, 17:00 JST (UTC+9),** for in person attendance: no refund.
+In-person delegates who are unable to travel at the last minute will be automatically switched to be a virtual delegate.

+Other fees retained will support the subsidies we have offered to students and our colleagues from low and lower-middle income economies.

-In-person no-shows with no correspondence will not be refunded.
+**In-person no-shows with no correspondence** will not be refunded.

 For alterations or cancellations to your registration please notify the SPNHC-TDWG Organizing Committee via email, [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org).